-After the FERP Coordinators have determined the event level and have made the appropriate notifications, the FERP Coordinators shall take action, using the corresponding response guide for Alert Stage Flood Event, Minor Flood Stage Event, Moderate Stage Flood Event, and Major Stage Flood Event.
-If resources described in the Action Data Sheets are not available, the FERP Coordinators should adapt with the available resources.
+After the FERP Coordinators have determined the event level and have made the appropriate notifications, the FERP Coordinators shall act, using the corresponding response guide for Alert Stage Flood Event, Minor Flood Stage Event, Moderate Stage Event, and Major Stage Event.
+If the resources described in the Action Data Sheets are not available, the FERP Coordinators should adapt with the available resources.